pip-services/pip-services-docs/content/en/net/commons/run/_index.md

 #### [INotifiable](inotifiable)
 Interface for components that can be asynchronously notified.
-The notification may include optional argument that describe the occured event.
+The notification may include an optional argument that describes the occured event.

 #### [IOpenable](iopenable)
 Interface for components that require explicit opening and closing.
-For components that perform opening on demand consider using [IClosable](iclosable) interface instead.
+For components that perform opening on demand consider using the [IClosable](iclosable) interface instead.

 #### [IParameterized](iparameterized)